 In the Firebase console, click Add project, then select or enter a Project name.

-If you have an existing Google Cloud Platform (GCP) project, you can select the project from the dropdown menu to add Firebase resources to that project.
+If you have an existing Google Cloud project, you can select the project from the dropdown menu to add Firebase resources to that project.

-(Optional) If you created a new project, you can edit the Project ID.
+(Optional) If you are creating a new project, you can edit the Project ID.